-The service rendered for the patients is not unlike the service of the Church in the world for it too has become home for many.
-During the earliest wars, people ran to the Church for safety and security.
-The church steeple was a symbol of refuge, a safe place where all were welcome.
-The pews and stained glass reminded people of a shared hope and common space.
+The service rendered for the patients is not unlike the service of the church in the world for it too has become home for many.
+In times of war people ran to the church for safety and security.
+The church steeple was a symbol of refuge, a safe place wherein all are welcome.
+The pews and stained glass remind people of a shared hope and common space.
 Even with the removal of most traditional objects of worship and the increased number of churches worshipping in multipurpose facilities, the idea that this space has been created as a refuge remains.
-What I had failed to realize during the first day of orientation was that while chapel was a part of my experience as chaplain, it was only a small component.
-The true work took place not in the comfort of the chapel, but rather in the fragility of the wards.
+What I had failed to realize the first day of orientation was that while chapel was a part of my experience as chaplain, it was only a small component.
+The e true work took place not in the comfort of the chapel, but rather in the fragility of the wards.

 The center of the Gospel of Jesus Christ is that God came to dwell among us.
-The incarnation is not just a theological act that we are to remember, but a model that we are to embody that starts with leaving one's comfort zone for the sake of the other.
+The incarnation should is not just a theological act to remembered, but a model to be embodied that starts with leaving one's comfort zone for the sake of the other.
 Never should we rush past the act of God leaving God's royal home for there is no leaving home without a willingness to be vulnerable.
-It was in this vulnerability that God was rejected by his own and eventually crucified, but it is also in this vulnerability that redemption was attained for all.
-Unfortunately, this is in stark contrast to the modern minister who may be celebrated for the number of people who seek him or her.
-People are always welcomed to come to Church to receive, yet the great commission to go is largely ignored by ministers or reserved for missionaries and evangelists.
-In this atmosphere, ministers are constantly tempted to measure ourselves by our itinerary or crowd size alone, forgetting that our jobs extend beyond church walls and conference halls.
-Like Abraham, our call as ministers begins with leaving our places of familiarity and power even when the place is the Church.

-My first day on the actual units in the psychiatric hospital were a bit startling, because unlike most hospitals where most patient stays are for days or weeks, many psychiatric patients call the hospital home.
-It is humbling then to minister everyday where people live and it requires another type of vulnerability (altogether different from leaving one's own home) but includes the sensitivity of entering into the intimate space of another.
+It was in this vulnerability that God was not rejected by his own and eventually crucified, but it is also in this vulnerability that redemption was attained for all.
+Unfortunately, it is a stark contrast to the modern minister who is commonly celebrated for the number that seeks them.
+People are always welcomed to come to church to receive yet the great commission to go is largely ignored by the ministers or reserved for missionaries and evangelists.
+We are constantly tempted to measure ourselves by our itinerary or crowd size alone, forgetting that our jobs extend beyond the church walls and the conference halls.
+Like Abraham, our call as ministers begins with leaving our places of familiarity and power even when it is the church.
+My first day on the actual units in the psychiatric hospital were a bit startling because unlike normal hospitals where most patient stays are for days or weeks, many psychiatric patients call the hospital home.
+It is humbling then to minister everyday where people live and requires another type of vulnerability altogether different from leaving one's own home but that includes a sensitivity of entering into the intimate space of another.

 Entering into people's homes has less to do with entering into their physical spaces as much as it does their context.
 While it is easier to enter their context by entering their physical space, for ministry it is not a prerequisite.
-When we enter the lives of others we are opening ourselves to them, offering them understanding and comfort inside their world.
+When we enter the lives of others we are opening ourselves to them, offering them understanding and comfort inside of their world.
 We enter not with the aim of giving advice or being profound but to be present in their world.
-Our very presence can be a symbol of hope.
+Our very presence is a symbol of hope.